 TECHNICAL SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Town Streets 1 Town Streets meet the access, safety and aesthetic needs of the community.
 Meets timeframe and standards.
-95% Not measured NA 2 Road pavement on town streets, kerb and gutters and footpaths are maintained to a reasonable standard. % town streets road pavement where asset condition rating is ≥ average 90% Not measured NA Assume to be < 90% due to backlog of works.
+95% Not measured NA 2 Road pavement on town streets, kerb and gutters and footpaths are maintained to a reasonable standard. % town streets road pavement where asset condition rating is ≥ average 90% Not measured NA Assume to be <90% due to backlog of works

 ENVIRONMENT AND DEVELOPMENT No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Environment and Development Services Management 1 Environment and Development Services Directorate is financially responsible.
 Recurrent budget variance.
-Less than +/- 10% -4% Y 2 Warrumbungle Waste is operated in a cost-effective manner. % increase in waste services costs.
-Less than CPI Less than CPI Υ 3 Capital and key projects are completed on time and within budget.
+Less than +/- 10% 70% as at 30 March 2024 Υ Under budget as at 30 March 2024 2 Warrumbungle Waste is operated in a cost-effective manner. % increase in waste services costs.
+Less than CPI Υ 3 Capital and key projects are completed on time and within budget.
 Capital and key projects are completed on time and within budget.
-Yes Yes Υ Capital Project for new office nearing completion with staff moved in and under budget.
-Heritage Matters 1 Heritage stock is effectively managed.
+Yes Projects are behind timeframes N A number of projects are behind timeframes due to other pressing priorities Heritage Matters 1 Heritage stock is effectively managed.
 Heritage advisor service is maintained.
-Yes Yes Y Heritage Advisor services is maintained.
+Yes Yes Y Heritage Advisor is available for Council and community members to contact.
 2 The Local Heritage funding is obtained through the OEH funding streams.
 Funding is applied for an granted for the Heritage Advisor and Local Heritage Places Grants each year.
-Grant applications successful Yes Y Grant obtained for this year's Heritage Advisor and Local Heritage Places Grants.
+Grant applications successful Yes Υ Grant obtained for the period of 2023 to 2025 inclusive.
 Noxious Weeds 1 Noxious weeds are controlled throughout the LGA.
 Membership of Castlereagh Macquarie County Council is maintained.
-Yes Yes Y Membership maintained.
-Membership paid January 2024.
+Yes Yes Y Membership with Castlereagh Macquarie County Council is maintained.
 Building Control 1 Structures do not pose a risk to the health and safety of occupants or the public.
 Inspections carried out from complaints received completed in < 24 hrs.
-100% 100% Y In this period the structure at No 3 oval had been damaged by fire.
-The site was inspected and cordoned off within the 24 hrs due to suspected friable asbestos.
+100% 100% Y One complaint received in relation to the building at Number 3 Oval destroyed by Fire.
+The site was cordoned off within 24hrs due to suspected friable asbestos present.

 ENVIRONMENT AND DEVELOPMENT No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Building Control (cont) 2 Complying Development Certificate applications are processed within legislated timeframes.
 Average application processing time.
-10 days 10 days Y As per the EP&A Regulation 2021 Cl 133(b) determination for Complying Development Certificate is 10 days.
-There were 5 Complying Development Certificates issued in this period and the average days for issue of a Complying and Development Certificate was 5.2 days.
-3 Building Certificates processed within reasonable timeframes.
+10 days 4 days Y July 2023 - 2 days August 2023 - 2 days September 2023 - No CDCs October 2023 - 6 days November 2023 - 10 days December 2023 - No CDCs January 2024 - 6 days February 2024 - 3 Building Certificates processed within reasonable timeframes.
 Average application processing time.
-7 days 7 days N There were no Building Information Certificates Issued in this period.
+7 days N/A N No Building Information Certificates issued.
 4 Processes and procedures are current and meet best practice.
 Maximum time between review of procedures and processes.
-12 months 12 months Y With the rapid legislative changes to the building industry, all Council's Processes and Procedures are constantly being reviewed.
-Council has added a new certification program to ensure Council's Processes and Procedures are up to date.
+12 months 12 months Y Council has added a new certification program which ensures that the assessment process for Building Certificate is up to date with current legislative requirements.
 Compliance 1 The keeping of companion animals is regulated through microchipping.
 Number of public microchipping days per year in each town.
-1 1 Y 95 Animals across the shire were microchipped over theses microchipping days.
+1 0 N No microchipping days held this year due to staffing levels and the need for qualified staff to undertake the microchipping of companion animals.
 2 Roadways are kept largely free of straying stock through regular stock patrols (per agreed program) and timely responses to complaints.
-Response time from when complaint is received. < 2 hours 1.5hrs Y Dependant on where the stock is located, however 1.5hrs is the standard.
+Response time from when complaint is received. < 2 hours 2hrs Y Stock on road calls attended within 2hr of receiving the call.
+This time can vary depending on the location of the stock and the location of the Compliance Officers, however staff are onsite within 2 hours of receiving the notification.